digitaldrummerj/digitaldrummerj.me/content/posts/2022/032122-dotnet-core-auto-mapper.md

 **Mapping code is boring.
 Testing mapping code is even more boring.**

 AutoMapper is a simple library built to map one object to another and takes out all of the fuss of mapping one object to another.

+In this post, we will create a sample ASP.NET Core API project, install and wire up AutoMapper, and update the sample Weather Forecast Controller to return a view model that was converted from our concrete object to a view model object.

 <!--more-->